 Mark Lafferty serves as an advisor to UM Ventures Baltimore.
 In this role, he provides financing and business planning advice to new companies, prepares valuations for startup companies and new products, and evaluates financial aspects and terms for licensing deals.
 He holds a BSBA in Finance from Georgetown University, an MS in Biotechnology from Johns Hopkins University, and a PhD in Microbiology and Immunology from the University of Maryland School of Medicine.
 His doctoral and postdoctoral training at the Institute of Human Virology focused on immunology, innate antiviral factors and HIV-associated cancers.
 Mark has more than 6 years investment banking experience in the Health Care Investment Banking Group at Deutsche Bank and the Energy Finance Group at Bank of America where he executed numerous public and private financings and provided merger and acquisition advisory services with transaction values totaling over $5 billion.

-Adam R. Kronk serves as the New Ventures Associate in the Office of Research and Development – Technology Transfer at the University of Maryland, Baltimore.
+Adam R. Kronk serves as Principal for the Office of Research and Development's New Ventures team.
 In this role, he aims to accelerate the launch of new university based startup companies and enhance strategic partnerships or joint ventures based on university intellectual property.
 Adam holds a BS in Biomedical Sciences from Western Michigan University, an MS in Cellular, Molecular and Developmental Biology from the University of Michigan, Ann Arbor and an MBA from the Olin Business School at Washington University in St Louis.
 During his professional career in the life sciences, Adam has been directly involved with product platform development (Luminex®, DuoLink®).
 Among other accomplishments, he has also worked to characterize original analytical instrumentation used to detect drug-target interaction and better define novel therapeutics specifically designed for lipid profile management.

 Dr. Darryl L. Carter is co-founder and Vice President of Research of Nora Therapeutics, Inc., a specialty biopharmaceutical company focused on developing therapeutics for unexplained recurrent pregnancy loss.
 Nora’s lead proprietary biologic, NT100, is currently in a Phase 2 clinical trial.
 In addition to raising a $25M Series A investment from three top tier venture capital firms, Dr. Carter directs Nora’s biomarkers program, conducts sponsored research on NT100’s mechanism of action, and oversees GMP bioassay development.
 Dr. Carter received his M.D. from the University of Medicine and Dentistry of New Jersey and completed his residency there.
 Following post-graduate fellowships at Johns Hopkins and NIH, he was a faculty member at Johns Hopkins School of Medicine and Attending Physician in Diagnostic Immunology at Johns Hopkins Hospital.
 Dr. Carter is the sole inventor on 14 issued patents.